lsk567/LOL/README.md

 `$ ./lol.native <filename>`

-To Compile and execute a program:
+To compile and execute a program:

 `$ ./run.sh <filename>`

+To run tests:

+`$ ./testall.sh`